Where to Sell Tiffany & Co. Jewelry – Las Vegas & Henderson, NV

 Tiffany & Co. is also well-known for its links.
-If the chains have clearly poor soldering signs, you should be able to tell that they are fakes right away.
-The lack of soldering on the links can also be considered a red flag and let you know that they are fake.
+If the chains have poor soldering signs, you should be able to tell that they are fakes right away.
+The lack of soldering on the links can also be considered a red flag and let you know they are fake.

-Examine the Silver Stamping
+Examine the Silver Stamp

-Check Made in Italy Stamping
+Check Made in Italy Stamp

 While silver is common in Italy, Tiffany & Co. is an American company that designs its jewelry, so none of its pieces should be marked “Made in Italy.”
 Therefore, if the piece has this marking, it is likely a counterfeit.